 CLS attorneys may be able to help you fight bail judgments.
 Consider coming to CLS for intake if you want help with filing a bail petition and in your bail hearing.
 You may be entitled to a reduction or total vacation of the bail assessment, which could significantly reduce the amount that you owe.
 CLS can also help you to negotiate payment plans for other types of criminal and court debt.

-Before you call, please gather any relevant paperwork, letters etc that you have relating to your issue with fines, costs or criminal debt.
+Before you call or visit CLS, please gather any relevant paperwork, letters etc that you have relating to your issue with fines, costs or criminal debt.

 Community Legal Services